Home

 “Are you a Democrat?
 You’re not one of those ‘wokies’ are you?!”

 I am a member of the Democratic Party and I consider myself to be a “Pragmatic Progressive”.
 What that means is that I am a card-carrying activist who knows all of the tactics and has absolutely no qualms whatsoever about making things difficult for a politician or party standing in the way of good policy, but I won’t do anything before I’ve done my homework on an issue or advocacy plan.
 For me, that includes factoring in the views and lived experiences of so-called “non-elite” communities and thinking through the long- and short-term financial costs and equity considerations.
-I take these commitments very very seriously and that often keeps me from moving on given progressive policies as quickly as some would like because those policies haven’t been sufficiently adjusted to account for the realities that exist in Delaware.
+I consider this preparation to be an ethical requirement and I take it incredibly seriously because policies that haven’t been sufficiently vetted always hurt people and they are a big reason Delaware isn’t wasn’t as well position to withstand the Trump presidencies.

 “Are you a person of faith?
 Can you tell me about your core beliefs?”